Skip to content

 Short answers, pulled from the story.

-When did Jan van Eyck die and where?
+How did Jan van Eyck die and what happened after his death?

-How many surviving paintings are confidently attributed to Jan van Eyck and what dates do they cover?
+How many paintings are attributed to Jan van Eyck?